Skip to main content

 Investor-proof MVP

 This MVP must support a credible fundraising or board conversation.
-It needs a clear product story, working product evidence, usage signals, and a roadmap that explains what comes next.
+It needs a clear product story, working product evidence, usage signals, and a product plan that explains what comes next.

 This is the right path when the main risk is "can we show enough traction to justify the next investment?"